kazuma761/landslide_detection_SAM/README.md

 🌍 Landslide Detection using Hybrid SAM + Swin Transformer

-A segmentation-assisted transformer framework for landslide detection in remote sensing imagery.
+A this one segmentation-assisted transformer framework for landslide detection in remote sensing imagery.

 📌 Overview